Russian Latin alphabet

-The Russian Latin alphabet is the common name for various variants of writing the Russian language by means of the Alphabet.
+The Russian Latin alphabet is the common name for various variants of writing the Russian language by means of the Latin alphabet.

 History

 Latin in East Slavic languages

 The first cases of using Latin to write East Slavic languages were found in the documents of the Grand Duchy of Lithuania and the Commonwealth in the 16th–18th centuries.
 These recordings were typically made in Ruthenian, written essentially following the rules of Polish orthography.
 In the 17th century in the Moscow region it became fashionable to make short notes in Russian in the letters of the Latin alphabet.
 This practice was especially widespread in the 1680s and 1690s.

 Known records of the Russian language by foreign travelers include a French dictionary-phrasebook of the 16th century in the Latin alphabet and a dictionary-diary of Richard James, mostly in Latin graphics (influenced by the orthography of various Western European languages), but interspersed with letters of the Greek and Russian alphabets.

-In the 19th century and the first half of the 20th, Polish Latin was used to convey the Belarusian language.
-The Belarusian language then moved to the phonetic system of written speech.
+In the 19th century and the first half of the 20th, the Polish Latin alphabet was used to convey the Belarusian language, see Belarusian Latin alphabet.
+The Belarusian language then moved to the phonetic system of orthography.
 In 1900, cz, sz and ż began to be replaced by č, š and ž.
-Because the new letters were used by the newspaper Naša Niwa, Latin was sometimes called "Nasheniv".
-The previous Latin was sometimes called "Great Lithuanian".
+Because the new letters were used by the newspaper Naša Niwa, Latin was sometimes called "the Naša Niwa version".
+The previous version Latin was sometimes called "the Great Lithuanian version".

-For the Ukrainian language in the nineteenth century, there were two versions of Latin: "Polonized" by Joseph Lozynsky in 1834 ("alphabet") and "Czechized" by the Czech Slavist Josef Jireček in 1859.
+For the Ukrainian language in the nineteenth century, there were two versions of Latin: "Polonized" by Josyp Łozynski in 1834 ("alphabet") and "Czechized" by the Czech Slavist Josef Jireček in 1859.

 Some projects of the 19th century

-In 1833, a brochure by an unknown author appeared in Moscow: "New improved letters of the Russian alphabet" or "Орыt wedenія novыh russkih liter".
-In it, the author proposed the following alphabet for the Russian language: Aa, Bb, Cc (це), Dd, Ee, Ff, Gg, Hh, Iiĭ, Jj (же), Kk, Ll, Mm, Nn, Oo, Pp, Rr, Ss, Tt, Uu, Vv, Zz, Чч, Шш, Ыы, Юю, Яя.
+In 1833, a brochure by an unknown author appeared in Moscow: "New improved letters of the Russian alphabet" or "Орыt wedenія novыh russkih liter" (Essay on introduction of new Russian letters).
+In it, the author proposed the following alphabet for the Russian language: Aa, Bb, Cc, Dd, Ee, Ff, Gg, Hh, Iiĭ, Jj, Kk, Ll, Mm, Nn, Oo, Pp, Rr, Ss, Tt, Uu, Vv, Zz, Чч, Шш, Ыы, Юю, Яя.